dcaribou/transfermarkt-datasets/README.md

 python 1_acquire.py local --asset all --season 2022
 ```

 This dependency on [trasfermarkt-scraper](https://github.com/dcaribou/transfermarkt-scraper) is the reason why it exists as a sub-module in this project.
-The `1_acquire.py` is simply helper script that runs the scraper with a set of parameters and collects the output in `data/raw`.
+The `1_acquire.py` is simply a helper script that runs the scraper with a set of parameters and collects the output in `data/raw`.

 ## data preparation
 In the scope of this project, "preparing" is the process of tranforming raw data to create a high quality dataset that can be conveniently consumed by analysts of all kinds.
 The `transfermark_datasets` module contains the preparation logic, which can be executed using the `2_prepare.py` script.